parkermac/LO/README.md

 The main pile of programs that you will use are in a GitHub repo called LO, maintained by MacCready.
 You will clone this to all the machines you are working on, and should not have to make any changes to it, except for updating occasionally.

 On your machine, first go to wherever you want the LO repo to end up.
 On my mac I go to Documents.
 On one of our linux machines you might put it in /data1/[username] which is the working directory we made for you.
-On the linux mashines don't put it in your home (~) folder because there is not much disk space there.
+On the linux machines don't put it in your home (~) folder because there is not much disk space there.
 When you are at whatever place you have decided on do:
 ```
 git clone https://github.com/parkermac/LO.git
 ```